zoom-c/docs/trezor-user/enteringyourpin.rst

 .. image::  images/pin-numberpad-filled-in.png

 Now entering your PIN should be easy!

-When you are setting up your TREZOR for the first time, you'll have to enter your new PIN twice.
+.. important:: When you are setting up your TREZOR for the first time, you'll have to enter your new PIN twice.
+Notice that the numbers shown on TREZOR change between the entries.

 You'll then need to enter this same PIN each time you plug your TREZOR into a computer.

 Now that you've entered your PIN you can move on to :doc:`Filling out your recovery card <fillingoutyourrecoverycard>`.